-- A. The maximum dimensions of the crates shall be 8" x 8" x 8". - B. The entire container must be able to pass through a square aperture of 8 inches by 8 inches (8"x8") in all three exes (8" cubed dimension) to qualify.
+- A. The maximum dimensions of the container shall be 8" x 8" x 8". - B. The entire container must be able to pass through an 8" x 8" square aperture on all three axes (8" cubed dimension) to qualify.

 - 1. A maximum of two people per team and one container per team will be accepted. - 2.
-Only one attempt will be allowed for each entry. - Note: It is recommended that students test and redesign their device prior to competition day.
-Practice the iterative process of engineering. - 3.
-Each egg crate will be visually inspected, no further adjustments will be permitted. - 4.
+Only one attempt will be allowed for each entry.

+Note: It is recommended that students test and redesign their container prior to competition day.
+Practice the iterative process of engineering.

+- 3. Students shall line up in the qualification area.
+Each container will be inspected, measured, and weighed, after which no further adjustments other than closure will be permitted.
+All materials required to close the container must be presented to the judges for inspection, measurement, and weight. - 4.
 One egg will be provided to each contestant.
-The container must be closed in the presence of the judges. - 5.
-The container will be dropped from a height of 50 feet. - 6.
+The container must be closed in the presence of the judges.
+No further modifications are permitted. - 5.
+Students shall line up in the competition area with their closed containers. - 6.
+The container will be dropped from a height of 50 feet. - 7.
 A successful drop is: - a.
 The egg does not show any signs of cracking.
-A cracked egg is a broken egg. - b.
-The egg remains in the container throughout the free-fall, impact, and after impact. - c.
-Final discretion resides with judges.
+A cracked egg is a broken egg.